 New York Times Bestseller with over 35 million copies sold worldwide, Christopher Paolini’s The Inheritance Cycle is already a classic in the genre.
 The Inheritance Cycle is a four-part series that follows Eragon, a poor and unassuming teenage farm boy who stumbles upon a beautiful blue stone while walking through the forest.

 Eragon’s discovery is the beginning of an unforgettable and life-changing journey in which the protagonist discovers his calling as a dragon rider.
 Magic, power, and fate drive the Inheritance Cycle forward with great thrust.
 Eragon, armed with an ancient sword, his dragon companion, and wise guidance from an old sage, is faced with monumental choices that will decide the world’s fate.

 In 2004, Paolini won the Indie’s Choice Book Award for Children’s Literature for Eragon.
 In 2006, he won the Quill Award for Young Adult/Teen for the second book in Eldest.
-There are four books in total in the series.
+There are four books in total in the epic fantasy series.